KeyShot vs. Blender vs. Reific: Which Tool is Right for Engineers?

 What if I need animations?

 KeyShot and Blender both support animation.
-Reific currently focuses on stills and interactive 3D views, not video output.
+Reific is optimized for stills and interactive 3D reviews today; turntables/video output are on the roadmap.

 See Reific in action.